Suggestion: Watch the 10 minutes video tutorial before reading this article

 At a minimum, you should place your order 4 months before your ‘hard deadline’

-In case you decide to import full container loads you have four different container volume options:
+In case you decide to import full container loads you have three options:

 The container volume may differ slightly between different shipping companies.
 The volumes above are valid for Maersk containers.
 However, the difference is very small (+/- 0.1 cbm).